Allavezz/Allavezz/README.md

 Took a Full-Stack Web Development course at [FLAG](https://flag.pt/curso/full-stack-web-developer/)

-An individual blending a love for nature, agriculture, camping, fishing, and motorcycles, with a vision for a sustainable future.
+An individual blending a love for nature, agriculture, camping, fishing, and motorcycles, with a vision for a sustainable future.<br/>
 Taking my first steps into web development projects, aiming for a future that fosters balance between nature and tech.
 <br/>
 <br/>